chef/chef-web-docs/themes/docs-new/layouts/shortcodes/unified_mode.md

 Resources that subscribe to a `before` notification to a later resource must be declared after the resource that triggers the notification.

-This resource declares `before` notification to a later resource and will no longer work:
+This resource declares a `before` notification to a later resource and will no longer work:

 ```ruby
 package "myservice" do